ruby/ruby/doc/contributing/building_ruby.md

     * libexecinfo (FreeBSD)
     * rustc - 1.58.1 or later (if you wish to build [YJIT](/doc/yjit/yjit.md))

-3. Checkout the CRuby source code:
+1. Checkout the CRuby source code:

     ```
     git clone https://github.com/ruby/ruby.git
     ```

-4. Generate the configuration files and build.
-It's generally advisable to use a build directory:
+1. Generate the configure file:

     ```
     ./autogen.sh
+    ```

+1. Create a `build` directory outside of the source directory:

+    ```
+    mkdir build && cd build
+    ```

-    mkdir build && cd build # it's good practice to build outside of source dir
+    While it's not necessary to build in a separate directory, it's good practice to do so.

-    mkdir ~/.rubies # we will install to .rubies/ruby-master in our home dir
+1. We'll install Ruby in `~/.rubies/ruby-master`, so create the directory:

+    ```
+    mkdir ~/.rubies
+    ```

+1. Run configure:

+    ```
     ../configure --prefix="${HOME}/.rubies/ruby-master"
+    ```

+    - If you are frequently building Ruby, add the `--disable-install-doc` flag to not build documentation which will speed up the build process.

+1. Build Ruby:

+    ```
     make install
     ```

-5. Optional: If you are frequently building Ruby, disabling documentation will reduce the time it takes to `make`:

-    ``` shell
-    ../configure --prefix="${HOME}/.rubies/ruby-master" --disable-install-doc
+    - If you're on macOS and installed \OpenSSL through Homebrew, you may encounter failure to build \OpenSSL that look like this:

         ```
+        openssl:
+            Could not be configured.
+It will not be installed.
+            ruby/ext/openssl/extconf.rb: OpenSSL library could not be found.
+You might want to use --with-openssl-dir=<dir> option to specify the prefix where OpenSSL is installed.
+            Check ext/openssl/mkmf.log for more details.
+        ```

+        Running the following command may solve the issue:

+        ```
+        brew link openssl --force
+        ```

+        Remember to delete your `build` directory and start again from the configure step.

-6. [Run tests](testing_ruby.md) to confirm your build succeeded
+6. [Run tests](testing_ruby.md) to confirm your build succeeded.

 ### Unexplainable Build Errors